 Working remotely comes with both challenges and benefits.
-Make the most of the opportunity by preparing for those challenges ahead of time.
+Make the most of the opportunity by preparing for those challenges.

 Working from home comes with a lot of great benefits.
 You get to sleep a bit later.
-You get to work in your pyjamas.
+You get to work in your pajamas.
 You don’t have to sit in traffic or deal with a lengthy commute.
-Working from home means enjoying your own cooking on your lunch break without having to share a fridge with your coworkers.
+Working from home means enjoying your cooking on your lunch break without sharing a fridge with your coworkers.
 That's not to mention how much housework you can get done in between tasks.
 We could go on and on.

 But if you’ve never worked remotely before, there can be a bit of a learning curve.

-Getting ready to start your first work from home job?
+Are you ready to start your first work-from-home job?
 Here are the top seven tips on starting a new job remotely.

 1. Create an Efficient Work Space